terraform-aws-modules/terraform-aws-security-group/README.md

 Known issues
 ------------

-* Due to [Bug 1920](https://github.com/terraform-providers/terraform-provider-aws/issues/1920) in provider, updates to the description of egress rules are ignored.
+* Due to [Bug 1920](https://github.com/terraform-providers/terraform-provider-aws/issues/1920) in aws provider, updates to the description of security group rules are ignored.

 Authors
 -------